iWinston/typeorm-plus/docs/multiple-connections.md

 ```

 All schema update and write operations are performed using `master` server.
-All simple queries performed by using find methods or select query builder are using random `slave` instance.
+All simple queries performed by find methods or select query builder are using a random `slave` instance.

-If you want explicitly use master in SELECT created by query builder, you can use following code:
+If you want to explicitly use master in SELECT created by query builder, you can use following code:

 ```typescript
 const postsFromMaster = await connection.createQueryBuilder(Post, "post")